catamphetamine/libphonenumber-js/README.md

 https://github.com/googlei18n/libphonenumber/blob/master/FAQ.md#when-should-i-use-isvalidnumberforregion
 -->

+#### `getPossibleCountries(): string[]`

+Returns a list of countries this phone number could possibly belong to.

+Can be used when parsing complete international phone numbers containing a "calling code" that is shared between several countries.
+If parsing such a phone number returns `country: undefined` then `getPossibleCountries()` function could be used to somehow speculate about what country could this phone number possibly belong to.

 #### `getType(): string?`

 Returns phone number type (fixed line, mobile, toll free, etc) or `undefined` (if the number is invalid or if there are no phone number type regular expressions for this country in metadata).